gkyle/startrails/README.md

 ## Usage

-Clone this repo.

-`cd src`

-`pip install -r requirements.txt`

-Generate a star trail stack:

-`python main.py`
+Clone this repository or [download the zip](https://github.com/gkyle/startrails/archive/refs/heads/main.zip) and uncompress on your system.

+Navigate to the download location run the appropriate setup command for your operating system.

+For Linux and macOS:

+`setup.sh`

+For Windows, run:

+`setup.bat`

+Setup will create a sandboxed virtual Python environment and download required packages.
+It will attempt to determine if a CUDA-compatible GPU is available on your system.
+At this time, Nvidia GPUs are supported.
+The [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) must be installed.
+If drivers or CUDA toolkit installation change after install, re-run the setup command.

+After setup is complete, use the appropriate run command:

+On Linux and macOS:

+`run.sh`

+On Windows:

+`run.bat`

 Note: Removing streaks is not a fast operation.
 It can take a few seconds per image, so removing streaks from a stack of hundreds of images will take several minutes.
+Running with a GPU greatly improves performance.

 ## How does it work?

 Star trail images are created by "stacking" a series of night sky images taken over a few minutes or hours ([See Wikipedia](https://en.wikipedia.org/wiki/Star_trail)).
-In the resulting composite image, each pixel is the MAX value of that pixel among the input images.
+From the camera's point of view, the sky appears to rotate around the axis of the earth, so the stars appear to move.
+We create a composite that represents the movement of the stars by taking the brightest pixels from a stack of 100s of images taken over time.

 If an input image contains an unwanted region (eg. a satellite crosses a portion of the sky, leaving a bright streak), the region can be "blacked out" by drawing a black rectangle over it.
 When we stack the images, some other images in the stack will have brighter pixels in that region that will be included in the final "stacked" image.
 This is a process that can be done manually before stacking with other star trail stacking tools.

-Startrails Stacker uses an object detection model to automatically identify streaks in the input images, then blacks out those streaks before composing the stack.
+StarStack AI uses an object detection model to automatically identify streaks in the input images, then blacks out those streaks before composing the stack.

-## Streak Detection

-Streak detection is performed using a fine-tuned [YOLO](https://docs.ultralytics.com/) object detection model.
-These models typically work on small or down-scaled images (eg. 640x640).
-I found that models performed poorly when I downscaled training images.
-Instead, the current model is trained on a set of 512x512 cropped (unscaled) images and inference is performed using [SAHI](https://github.com/obss/sahi), which scans over the input image and performs inference in a moving 512x512 window.
-This is not fast, but performs quite well, especially on edge cases such as occlusion.

 ## Can I train my own model?
 Can I contribute?